Roznn/MultiView-Video-capture-with-Zoom/README.md

 Multiple view videos have historically many applications in computer video (e.g. for performance capture for 3D rendering), and this approach may provide easy access to such recordings.
-Please cite this repo if you have found this approach useful in your work:
+Please cite the following reference if you have found this approach useful in your work:

+> MultiView Video capture with Zoom, R. Dahyot, April 2020, https://github.com/Roznn/MultiView-Video-capture-with-Zoom

 ```
 @misc{RzDMVidZoomCapture,